-Whether it’s a short layover, a weekend getaway to Prague or a long term reservation – Airbnb can be used for just about any kind of accommodation you need.
-In fact, since I started working online, I’ve spent most of my time living in Airbnb apartments!
+Whether it’s a short layover, a weekend getaway or a long term reservation, Airbnb can be used for just about any kind of stay!
+In fact, since I started working online, I’ve spent the majority of my time living in Airbnb apartments.

-How I Live in Airbnb Apartments for Cheap
+How to Live in Airbnb Apartments Long Term

 One of the great things about Airbnb is that the longer you choose to stay, the cheaper the apartment will be.
 Most apartments have a nightly, weekly and monthly rate posted on the listing.
 And in my experience, most hosts are willing to provide even further discounts on those monthly rates!
 If you’re wondering how to ask for a special offer, I’ve included the exact message that I send to hosts down below.

 Another reason why I love using Airbnb for long term rentals is that the price is all-inclusive.
 The amount that I pay includes all service fees, utilities, and bills.
 I’m never stuck paying extra at the end of the month for the air conditioning usage, the internet or parking fees.

 And if you still need more convincing, here are some of the other reasons I love using Airbnb for monthly rentals: